jabrena/churrera-cli/README.md

 ## Goal

-Churrera is a Java development CLI tool designed to operate with `Cursor Cloud Agents API` in an easy way.
+`Churrera` is a CLI tool designed to orchestrate `Cursor Cloud Agents REST API` in an easy way.

 ## What is Cursor Cloud Agents API?